Qiskit/RFCs/0030-simple-classical-representations.md

 - add support to `Expression` of evaluated type `Bool` to `IfElseOp.condition` and `WhileLoopOp.condition`

 PR 3 (depends on 2):
-- add support for exporting these `Expression` conditions to the OpenQASM 3
+- add support for exporting these `Expression` conditions to OpenQASM 3

 PR 4 (depends on 2):
 - add support for these `Expression` conditions into the `DAGCircuit` <-> `QuantumCircuit` conversions (i.e. enable the transpiler to work with them)